|

 THE TREASURE DIVERS OF VIGO BAY

 John S. Potter, Jr. Doubleday & Co, New York, 1958.
 Congress Catalog card Numbrer 58-13292 Hardcover, dust jacket, 480 pages, 32 mono plates centrally placed.
 The adventures of an irrepressible team of young frogmen in search of the world's greatest sunken riches.
 A Spanish fleet was defeated in Vigo Bay, Spain in 1702, sending many ships to the bottom with millions of dollars worth of gold.
-From the fly: In a tremendous sea battle in 1702 a Spanish armada carrying millions of dollars worth of gold and silver was sent to the bottom of Vigo Bay, Spain.
+From the fly: " In a tremendous sea battle in 1702 a Spanish armada carrying millions of dollars worth of gold and silver was sent to the bottom of Vigo Bay, Spain.
 Two hundred and fifty years later - not averse to having a few million in doubloon s- John Potter decided to use the most modem means of treasure hunting to recover that sunken treasure which has attracted many expeditions in the past.
 He assembled a group of young skin divers of assorted nationalities, collected every scrap of information on the armada, studied the weather and sea conditions at the time of the battle, and the hunt was on!
 The ensuing adventures of these treasure divers were sometimes dangerous, sometimes hilarious, often frustrating, but al ways exciting.
 Here, in pictures and text, is a truly engrossing account of all that happened to the group.
 There is drama and beauty in the author's almost poetic descriptions of the underwater world; there is the gripping excitement of the treasure hunt itself; and there is the uproarious extracurricular life led by the young team when they went ashore.
-And, for the reader, there is the overwhelming sense of participating in a real adventure. [ps] |
+And, for the reader, there is the overwhelming sense of participating in a real adventure". [ps] |

-THE WRECK HUNTERS.
 Roger Jefferis and Kendall McDonald.
+See author webpage, McDonald. |

 . |